Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Test-id: REQ4.1

-The abandonware is released under the MIT license, which allows for a GPL-2.0 sublicense.
+The abandonware is released under the MIT license, which allows for a GPL-2.0 sub-license.

 ### Test result: Passed.